mlibrary/account-ui-prototype/README.md

 # U-M Library Account UI Protoype

-A static site built with Eleventy for My Account UI prototyping.
+A UI prototype for library user accounts built with Eleventy.
 This is a work in progress.

 ## Setup development environment